ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

 1. Get Ballerina [installed](/learn/installing-ballerina).

-2. In the CLI, execute the `bal new helloworld` command to create a new Ballerina package.
+2. In the CLI, execute the command below to create a new Ballerina package.

+    ```bash
+    bal new helloworld
+    ```

     This generates a package directory with the structure below.